Hari-i/AI-unit-testcase-generation/README.md

-# 🤖 AI Unit Test Case Generator
+# AI Unit Test Case Generator

 An intelligent system that automatically generates unit test cases for Python functions using CodeT5 and the MBPP dataset.

-## 🎯 Overview
+## Overview

 This project uses a fine-tuned CodeT5 model to learn the mapping from Python function code to corresponding unit test cases.
 The model is trained on the MBPP (Mostly Basic Python Problems) dataset, which contains Python functions along with their test cases.

-## ✨ Features
+## Features

-- **🧠 CodeT5-based**: Uses Salesforce's CodeT5-small model for code-to-text generation
+- **CodeT5-based**: Uses Salesforce's CodeT5-small model for code-to-text generation
-- **📚 MBPP Dataset**: Trained on comprehensive Python function examples with AST validation
+- **MBPP Dataset**: Trained on comprehensive Python function examples with AST validation
-- **⚡ Automatic Generation**: Generates unit tests for user-provided Python functions
+- **Automatic Generation**: Generates unit tests for user-provided Python functions
-- **🔧 Robust Processing**: Includes syntax validation and function metadata extraction
+- **Robust Processing**: Includes syntax validation and function metadata extraction
-- **🎮 Easy Interface**: Simple command-line interface for test generation
+- **Command-Line Interface**: Simple CLI for test generation

-## 🚀 Quick Start
+## Quick Start

 1. **Train the model** (if not already trained):